hezhefan/Getting-and-Cleaning-Data-Course-Project_zhefanhe/codebook.md

 Source of data could be found at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

+### Procedure of getting the dataset cleaned

 ### Dataset Summary
-180 obs. of  3 variables
+180 obs. of  68  variables
 #### activity means the name of five six sub-tests required to conduct
 WALKING
 WALKING_UPSTAIRS